84970000/learngit/readme.txt

 This is a new version of the software @Brig.
+Bingo.
 Copyright @ JackZhang 2010-2016